rust-lang/rust/src/doc/rustc-dev-guide/src/mir-regionck.md

 ```

 When we enter *this* type, we will again create a new universe, which
-let's call `U2`.
-It's parent will be the root universe, and U1 will be
+we'll call `U2`.
+Its parent will be the root universe, and U1 will be
 its sibling:

 ```